nafi-islam/vcf-generator/README.md

 ## What's next?

-- I have tested the VCF generator locally and it works, but I have yet to test this script with a real audience.
-It'd be fun to release this to the public on some sort of web application if live testing goes well!
+- I have tested the VCF generator locally and it works for a live audience!
+It'd be fun to release this to the public on some sort of web application which could be the next phase for this project 👀